Defeating Procrastination: Tips for Growing Your Business

 Click the video below for ‘The real reason you procrastinate’ with Adam Grant.

-I agree with Leo from Zen Habits, as time passes you’ll continue to stretch your anti-procrastination muscle, you’ll develop self trust.
+I agree with Leo from Zen Habits, as time passes, you’ll continue to stretch your procrastination muscle, and you’ll develop self-trust.
 You’ll know when to push through and when to hold off and to examine your goals and outcomes.

-I hope this post has been helpful and please leave a comment below to share how you combat procrastination in your business.
+I hope this post has been helpful, and please leave a comment below to share how you combat this issue in your business.

 *An affiliate link for a book that I own and would genuinely recommend.